La Grange Park Dethatching Lawn Services

 Understanding Thatch Buildup in La Grange Park’s Heavy Clay Soils

-- Water ponding on the surface after rain
+- Water ponding after light rain

 - Thinning turf despite fertilization